vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1977–78

-New Light on the Early Pāṇd

-. ava Dynasty of South Kosala. in: ABORI
+New Light on the Early Pāṇḍava Dynasty of South Kosala. in: ABORI

 LVIII–LIX \(1977–78\), ‘Diamond Jubilee Volume’, ediṭ by r̥ṇ Dandekar, 434–437.